ArledgeMike/mirthgrams/Readme.md

 <h3>Know how to code?
 Want to help?</h3>
 <p>Start up a <a href="http://github.com">Github</a> account, make a pull request, and then send your changes up stream for a merge.
 Anyone providing working code that gets merged I am buying a beer.</p>

-<h3>Got an idea or art or some copy</h3>
+<h3>Got an idea, or art, or some copy?</h3>
 <p>I can't think of everything and these three items I find others are really good at.
 I could really use some help with the copy.
+Email arledgemike@gmail.com and show some interest if you want to be included.
 Same rules apply free beer to those that make the merge.</p>

 <br/>
 <br/>